-Russia does not have a clear eco-innovation policy but it has established strategies for sustainable development including long term social economy171, energy172, transportation173 and water resources174.
+Russia does not have a clear eco-innovation policy but it has established strategies for sustainable development including long term social economy, energy, transportation and water resources.
 The green industry growth for the sustainable development, through environmentally friendly production and energy efficiency as well as alternative resources are recognized as a potential source for the expansion of Russia's economy.
 However, Russia does not show any signs on expediting these developments through any unified measures.
-Nevertheless, the major sectors with eco-innovation advancements have established plans and programs that allow an environmentally friendly approach, especially energy175, transportation and water resource176 fields are in operation.
+Nevertheless, the major sectors with eco-innovation advancements have established plans and programs that allow an environmentally friendly approach, especially energy, transportation and water resource fields are in operation.

-the Concept of transition of the Russian Federation towards sustainable development1996, the Concept of the Long-Term Socio-Economic Development of the Russian Federation for the period up to 2020,2008 the Water Strategy of the Russian Federation for the period up to 2020, 2009, the Strategy in the field of Hydrometeorology and Related Areas for the period to 2030 (including aspects of climate change) 2010
+&lt;sup>171 the Concept of transition of the Russian Federation towards sustainable development1996, the Concept of the Long-Term Socio-Economic Development of the Russian Federation for the period up to 2020,2008

-172 Energy of Russia (1998-2005), The Energy Strategy of Russia for the period up to 2030
+&lt;sup>172 Energy of Russia (1998-2005), The Energy Strategy of Russia for the period up to 2030

-173 the Transport Strategy of the Russian Federation for the period up to 2030, 2008
+&lt;sup>173 the Transport Strategy of the Russian Federation for the period up to 2030, 2008